 CAPAs.
 ICH Q9 on Quality Risk Management and ICH Q10 on Pharmaceutical Quality Systems empower us to handle issues that arise in our daily work on the basis of risk analysis.

 In any case a sound failure investigation is the key.
 Here it is also important to know how to deal with human error based and non-human error based non-conformances.
 Effective root cause analysis is the key to identifying appropriate CAPAs.

-This course is designed for all personnel involved in Deviation Management and CAPA activities at their company and decision makers who want to improve the existing process.
+This course is designed for all personnel involved in Deviation Management and CAPA activities at their company.
 It is addressed to persons from Quality Assurance and Control, Manufacturing and R&D.

 International Requirements – Rules and Regulations